zzzbitz/IDO/Reviewer-MNWV/Reviewer-MNWV.md

 | DivideMix | ResNet-50    | 74.59±0.55     | 717s           |
 | IDO       | ResNet-50    | **74.77±0.48** | **229s**       |

-<center>Table 1.
+Table 1.
 The results of DivideMix and IDO.
 The experiment is conducted under the setting with pre-trained ResNet50, with SGD, lr = 2e-3, weight_decay = 1e-3, momentum=0.9, batch_size=64.
 One epoch has 1000 iterations, and 100 epochs are trained.
 We set stage 1 for 2 epochs, stage 2 for 98 epochs.
-The experiments use an A100 80G GPU, running for 5 times.</center>
+The experiments use an A100 80G GPU, running for 5 times.

 ### Table 2
 | Noise     | Architecture   | Sym.
 20%     | Sym.
 40%     | Sym.
 60%     | Asym.
 40%    | Inst.
 40%    |